Yunxiang-Li/Cpp_Primer/Chapter 11. Associative Containers/Chapter 11. Associative Containers.md

 `map` : Store key-value pairs such as {key, value} and each value is binded to a key.

 Use `set` when we only need to store one type of elements and `map` when we need to store key-value pairs.

+## Exercise 11.6

+**Explain the difference between a set and a list.
+When might you use one or the other?**

+`set`'s elements are unique and in order, but `list` is neither.

+Use `list` when we need to insert or delete elements from any positions occasionally.

+Use `set` when we need to store one type of elements.